golang/dep/FAQ.md

 `dep` will make it possible for the Go ecosystem to handle backwards-incompatible changes more gracefully.
 However, `dep` is not some magical panacea.
-Version and dependency management is hard, and dependency hell is real. _All_ of the community wisdom about avoiding breaking changes remains important.
-Once you release a `v1.0.0`, you should have a plan for how you can generally avoid breaking changes in the future.
+Version and dependency management is hard, and dependency hell is real.
+The longstanding community wisdom about avoiding breaking changes remains important.
+Any `v1.0.0` release should be accompanied by a plan for how to avoid future breaking API changes.

 One good strategy may be to add to your API instead of changing it, deprecating old versions as you progress.
 Then, when the time is right, you can roll a new